gotenks82/TestWebCrawler/README.md

 Options:

-max_urls=n         sets max number of urls
+max_urls=n         sets max number of urls, defaults to 1000 urls

 ethical=true/false   sets ethical behaviour, if true the crawler will check robots.txt for allowed paths, defaults to true